hdrpknc/hacking_android_apps/README.md

 *package:/data/app/com.example.someapp-nfFSVxn_CTafgra3Fr_rXQ==/base.apk*
 3. Using the full path name from Step 2, pull the APK file from the Android device to the pc </br>
 `adb pull /data/app/com.example.someapp-2.apk path/to/desired/destination`

+get the coding from the apk. i am using JADX https://github.com/skylot/jadx but there are other tools also. just google.